robertchase/spindrift/doc/DAO.md

 #### Scope

-The `DAO` is nowhere near the complexity of `sqlalchemy`, or similar projects.
+The `DAO` has nowhere near the complexity of `sqlalchemy`, or similar projects.
 It is primarily meant to facilitate the simple loading, modifying and saving of database rows, which is a common use case for `REST` services.